jorisvilardell/Ferrisshare/docs/architecture.md

 The protocol defines a simple, **text-based command layer** over TCP for transferring a single file between two peers on the same network.
 It relies on TCP for reliable, ordered delivery, while adding **application-level commands** to coordinate the transfer, manage file chunks, and confirm completion.
 The connection is **bi-directional**, allowing the receiver to respond directly through the same TCP stream.

+FerrisShare uses an asynchronous channel (`mpsc::channel`) to transmit accepted TCP connections from the network listener to the handler responsible for processing protocol commands.
+This mechanism decouples the management of incoming connections from the business logic, ensures synchronization between asynchronous tasks, and guarantees that only one active connection is handled at a time.
+The channel thus facilitates internal communication and enhances the modularity of the network service.

 ### **Protocol Commands**

 | Command                  | Sender | Arguments                                              | Response                   | Description                                                                                      |